 While many of these high points may happen during work, you may notice that your high points occur outside the workplace in the time you have for yourself, friends and family.
 Taking note of where and with whom your high points take place will bring you one step closer to knowing whether your passions are related to career or other parts of life.

 Related: How To Change Careers

 2. Pay attention to what you spend your time and money on

 We tend to focus our resources on things that are meaningful to us, including time and money.
 Look at your credit card bill or bank statements and see if there are any themes.
 Look at the topics of books, magazines, films or podcasts you consume.
 Take note of how you are spending your free time and what activities bring you joy.
 Finally, recognize if there is a particular genre, subject or theme that your hobbies and interests have in common.
 Note that the interests that have stuck with you throughout the years may be more related to a passion versus what is topical or a newly emerged interest.

 3. Consider topics you love to teach or talk about with others

 Consider your interactions with others.
 What types of conversations do you enjoy the most?
-Do you find yourself particularly interested in talking about a specific subject?
+Do you find yourself particularly animated when talking about a specific subject?
 It might also be helpful to consider if there are any tasks or topics you tend to teach others about.
 These are often the things we find most important to us.

 4. Think about your strengths

 Taking time to identify both your soft and hard skills can help you understand things you’ve spent enough time and resources to develop a talent.
 Alternatively, you might have a natural skill that makes you feel confident and motivated when completing certain tasks.